Only 58% of students who enrolled at public colleges or universities in the year 2012 made it to the graduation stage after six years (2018).

 - Difficulty meeting financial obligations

 Many such students may be the first in their families to attend college and don’t have someone guiding them through the application process.
 Or they may come from families that expect, or need, them to stay home and work.
 Still, others may want to avoid student debt or can’t afford childcare to attend class.
 No two stories are the same.
-However, there is a common thread: this population of students needs support beyond just the financial.
+However, there is a common thread in the design research we’ve conducted: this population of students needs support beyond just the financial.
 They need emotional and community support to make it to the finish line.

-So, what is a designer’s role in education?
+So, what is a designer’s role in college success?